TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/ApiEntryPoints/Index.rst

-`select()` and a number of other methods of the `QueryBuilder` are `variadic <https://en.wikipedia.org/wiki/Variadic_function>`__ and can handle any number of arguments, for `select()`, every argument is interpreted as a single field name to select:
+`select()` and a number of other methods of the `QueryBuilder` are `variadic <https://en.wikipedia.org/wiki/Variadic_function>`__ and can handle any number of arguments.
+For `select()`, every argument is interpreted as a single field name to select:

 .. code-block:: php